NomiChirps/tplp2/picolog/README.md

 Experimental, ambitiously-named [glog-style](https://github.com/google/glog) C++ logging library for the Raspberry Pi Pico under gcc + pico-sdk + FreeRTOS.

-At present, does not function at all without the FreeRTOS scheduler running.
+Logs are collected in a FreeRTOS queue and flushed to the output asynchronously; unless the FreeRTOS scheduler hasn't been started yet, in which case they are processed immediately.

 Not tested with FreeRTOS-SMP or with pico_multicore.